Retirement Planner Calculator for US Market

 Key limitations: the model does not include market volatility, sequence-of-returns risk, changing contribution levels, employer matching, Social Security claiming strategies, healthcare cost shocks, or taxes unless you explicitly reflect them in your inputs.
 The goal is educational scenario testing, not precise forecasting.

 For a full overview of how InvestingLab calculators work, see How Tools Work.
-For additional retirement education, see the official U.S. Social Security Administration retirement planning hub: Social Security Retirement Benefits (SSA) .
+For additional retirement education, see the SSA Retirement Benefits hub.

 How accurate is this retirement planner calculator?